Himare Albania – 12 Best Things To Do & Best Himare Beaches

 The Six Himare Beaches

-Himara Beach, as you can guess from the name, is the main beach in Himare.
+Himara Beach, as you can guess from the name, is the main beach in Himare Albania.
 All the best beaches in Himare are situated close to each other and in a bay, and you can see them all and easily walk from one to another.

 Himare Beach is a public beach with no entrance fees.
 There are showers and a lifeguard.
-It is my favourite beach in Himare because it has lovely soft sand and it’s never too crowded even during the high season.
+It is Himare best beach because it has lovely soft sand and it’s never too crowded, even during the high season.
 Both locals and tourists use the beach, and it has a nice chilled, family vibe.
 It is also located right in the heart of the town, which is easy and convenient.

 Interestingly, the local people leave their colourful parasols on the beach even overnight and let tourists use them when they’re not there.
 You can only imagine how cosy and trusting Himare town is!

 Spile Beach is the first northernmost beach in Himare.
-It is pretty small, and it merges with the main Himara beach.
-You can find here a Himare jetty from where you can take a water taxi to the nearby beaches such as Gjipe Beach or hire a SUP board.
+It is pretty small, and it merges with the main Himara beach Albania.
+You can find here a Himare jetty from where you can take a water taxi to the nearby beaches, such as Gjipe Beach or hire a SUP board.

 Spile Beach is quiet and frequented mostly by the locals.
 If you want to find some peace and quiet in an already peaceful town, head to Spille Beach Himare!

-Sfageio Beach is the smallest beach in Himare tucked between Himare main beach and the cliff where you can find River Downtown Bar and Acta Restaurant – a fantastic spot for a romantic sunset dinner.
+Sfageio Beach is the smallest beach in Himare, tucked between Himare’s main beach and the cliff, where you can find River Downtown Bar and Acta Restaurant – a fantastic spot for a romantic sunset dinner.

-There is a small amusement park for kids, located just above the beach.
+There is also a small amusement park for kids located just above the beach.

-Marachi Himare, also known as Maracit Beach, is the next one up after Sfageio.
+Marachi Himare Albania, also known as Maracit Beach, is the next one up after Sfageio.
 It is a private beach where you can rent an umbrella and sunbeds for a daily charge.

 These are the most southern beaches in Himare.
 They are also sandy, and some parts are taken by sun loungers and umbrellas for rent, and some remain public for everyone to use.
 If you’re looking for a Himara hotel, this is the area where most big hotels in Himara are located.